kelexel/rstream/README.md

 ---

 * For me, a week of random r&d including a heavy dose of trial an error, docs ingesting, google resarch, all possible because of [these people](https://github.com/kelexel/rstream#credits)
-* It uses good old bourne shell - so it just works *out of the box* on *any* *NIX
+* It uses good old Bourne shell - so it just works *out of the box* on *any* *NIX
-* A set of configuration files and script to simplify deploy a full-feature streaming server CDN capable of transcoding a single FLV (h264) sent over the RTMP protocol, to multiple bitrate for FLASH-style (RTMP) and iOS-style HTTPLiveStreaming (HLS) compatible browsers.
+* A set of configuration files and script to simplify deploy a full-feature streaming server CDN capable of transcoding a single FLV (h264/acc no vpx/mp3) received using the RTMP protocol, to multiple bitrate video streams compatible with Adobe FLASH (RTMP) and iOS-style HTTPLiveStreaming (HLS) compatible devices.
-* If transcoding is enabled the same broadcaster's stream will be transcoded to 3 different sizes 720p, 480p, 320p FLV (h264/aac) over RTMP
+* Transcoding has now 3x different ways of working (check Transcoding section), each mode being able to generate 720p, 480p, 340p, 240p FLV (h264/aac) streams from a single given h264/aac stream.
-* IF NGINX_HLS is enabled the same broadcaster's stream will be converted to -whatever-the-current-resolution-currently-sent-by-the-broadcaster- HLS-friendly url available via the preconfigured nginx-rtmp.conf file
+* IF HLS is enabled via nginx, the same broadcaster's stream will be converted to the above four streams + their equivalent in HLS streams, for a total of 8 different streams (4x RTMP and 4x HLS)
+* It can now work with crtmpd only, nginx only, or both crtmpd and nginx
-* new 0.2: it is now per OS-type customisable - but currently only supports FreeBSD (although it is structured so you can now make your own OS flavored portage)!
+* It is per OS customizable - you can easily port rstream to *any* os, assuming you create your own ~/rstream/include/system-os/* files

-What it is NOT
+* It is now multiple-broadcasters-friendly ! (that was a silly limitation in pre 0.5)
+* It is now multi-concurent-streams-per-single-broadcaster-friendly ! (assuming you patch crtmpd with the [crtmpd-r779-transparentStream.patch](http://pastebin.com/EmNs2U9M) I wrote)
 ---

-* It is not pefect, 0.1 was written in roughly 6hours, 0.2 was  released few (sleepless) hours later
+* It is not pefect, 0.1 was written in roughly 6hours, 0.2 was  released few (sleepless) hours later, and I'm now preparing to push to 0.5 with *major* code refactoring.
+You should really only use this if you know what you are doing, and mostly, if you are doing on a vanilla server (i.e.: without prior specific config/files/data on it)
-* The "crtmpd-proxy-to-nginx mode" is not yet production-stress-tested !! (any idea on how to efficiently simul a stress-test is welcomed)
-* It is NOT-YET multi-concurent-broadcaster-friendly (just fork it!)
-* It is NOT-YET multi-concurent-streams-per-single-broadcaster-friendly (just fork it!)
+* It is NOT-YET production-stress-tested
 * It is NOT-YET Linux-friendly (just fork it!)
 * It is NOT-YET OSX-friendly (just fork it!)
-* It is NOT-YET capable of steaming vp6/mp3
+* It is NOT-YET capable of steaming vpX/mp3

 Why crmptd + nginx-rtmp at the same time ?!
 ---

-The ultimate goal of this is project is to provide an *easy* way for a single Wirecast broadcaster to send one stream to *any* kind of device supporting either the RTMP or HLS protocols, this means it can stream to both Flash (+v9+?, +v10+ for sure) compatible players AND iOS (v5+) devices
+The ultimate goal of this is project is to provide an *easy* way for a single Wirecast broadcaster to send one stream to *any* kind of device supporting either the RTMP or HLS protocols.

-* Only one connection is made to crtmpd by one single broadcaster
-* crtmpd is only used as a proxy from the broadcaster, pushing  to a *main* nginx-rtmp server
+At the time I'm writing these lines, two great projects exist in the Open-Source RTMP ecosystem (there are many *other* great RTMP servers out there!), crtmpdserver](http://www.rtmpd.com/), and [nginx-rtmp](https://github.com/arut/nginx-rtmp-module).

+Each has it's own pros and cons:

+* nginx-rtmp has no built-in auth / management modules.
+It's up to you to write your own returning HTTP codes as allow/deny commands to nginx.
+* nginx-rtmp does HLS out of the box, and does it pretty well ! (assuming you compile it with HLS support)
+* nginx-rtmp IS BROKEN WITH WIRECAST (the original reason why I created rstream)
+* nginx-rtmp is based on nginx (!), and what better than nginx to serve HLS files ?

+* crtmpd has a built-in auth system
+* crtmpd supports RTMP and *many* other protocols
+* crtmpd has NO HLS SUPPORT (if you want HLS get the commercial version a.k.a. [evostream](http://www.evostream.com/))
+* crmtpd WORKS WITH WIRECAST (!)

+This project originally started as a must-need-both crtmpd and nginx, but it quickly evolved to a *jack-of-all-trades* tool to easily deploy either crmpd or nginx-rtmpd or *both* on a *NIX system.

+Notes on HLS
+---

-* Only nginx is exposed to the clients
+* HLS is not available in the (free) crtmpd
-* Therefore nginx handles both the connection of the HLS clients (over regular nginx-http), and connections of the RTMP clients (via nginx-rtmp)
+* HLS is available in nginx-rtmp, no nginx-rtmp = no HLS for you
+* HLS requires ffmpeg
+* HLS multi-bitrate is only available if Transcoding is enabled

+Notes on Transcoding
+---

+* ffmpeg is required by rstream-transcoder
+* Transcoding only works on nginx for now (as of restream-0.5), but I'm working on it for crtmpd
+* rstream-transcoder needs an actual *streamname*, it will not auto-transcode all streams pushed to the rtmpd (-yet-)

 Changelog
 ======